SoroushGH/React-Pagination/README.md

-# How to make table of information that shows API data with React.js, Axios, and Bootstrap.
+# How to make a table of information that shows API data with React.js, Axios, and Bootstrap.

 ######   STRUCTURE   ######